 Mohamed Rifaa El-Tahtawi (Photo: Al-Ahram)

-El-Tahtawi is currently being tried on separate charges of espionage alongside ousted president Morsi and 34 other defendants.
+El-Tahtawy is currently being tried on separate charges of espionage alongside ousted president Morsi and 34 other defendants.

-They stand accused of collaborating with foreign organisations to commit acts of terrorism in Egypt, revealing defence secrets to a foreign country, funding terrorists and organising military training "to achieve the purposes of the international organisation of the Brotherhood."
+They stand accused of collaborating with foreign organisations to commit acts of terrorism in Egypt, revealing defence secrets to a foreign country, funding terrorists and organising military training "to serve the purposes of the international organisation of the Brotherhood."

-El-Tahtawi is not a member of the Muslim Brotherhood or its political arm, the Freedom and Justice Party, from which Morsi hails.
+El-Tahtawy is not a member of the Muslim Brotherhood or its political arm, the Freedom and Justice Party, from which Morsi hails.
 He is a former diplomat who served in Iran and was also formerly an official spokesman for Al-Azhar.